-Sik Pics Productions has been offering photo and video services dedicated to telling unique and compelling stories since 2012.
+Sik Pics Productions Inc. has been offering photography and videography services dedicated to telling unique and compelling stories since 2012.
 We have a passion for capturing once-in-a-lifetime moments, and think we’ve found the perfect balance of fun and professionalism.

 Shreditor (Shooter, Editor, Director)